decentraland/old-documentation/_posts/development-guide/2018-02-14-click-events.md

 The _button down_ and _button up_ events are fired whenever the user presses or releases an input controller button.

+> Tip: On a computer, that refers to the _left mouse button_ (or trackpad), the _E_, and the _F_ keys.

 These events are triggered every time that the buttons are pressed or released, regardless of where the player's pointer is pointing at, as long as the player is standing inside the scene's parcels.

 <!--
  It doesn't make a difference if the click is also being handled by an entity's `OnClick` component.
  -->

 Instance an `Input` object and use its `subscribe()` method to initiate a listener that's subscribed to one of the button events.
-Whenever the event it caught, it executes a provided function.
+Whenever the event is caught, it executes a provided function.

 ```ts
 // Instance the input object